 CV #61 = 3 or 4 are for the most part identical to the allocations on the previous page (CV #61 = 1 or 2), but with a direction dependent function F3, which actuates outputs FO3 or FO6 according to driving direction (typical applications are red taillights).

-...Actuation of output FO1 with driving direction (when CV #61 = 3), which is the directions bit, or with F6 (CV #61 = 4).
+...Output FO1 either controlled by driving direction (when CV #61 = 3), which is the directions bit, or with function key F6.